top of page

 Come exam time, students flock here to touch the turtles’ heads, hoping a trace of sagacity or plain good luck will rub off.

-Naturally Hanoi has other sights to check out, including Uncle Ho lying in state (against his wish to be cremated), the ca phe lined street with trains running right through it and the One Pillar Pagoda.
-But the Temple of Literature I rate as reason enough on its own to visit Hanoi.
+Naturally Hanoi has other sights to check out, including Uncle Ho lying in state (against his wish actually, which was to be cremated), the ca phe lined street with trains running right through it and the One Pillar Pagoda.
+But I rate the Temple of Literature as reason enough on its own to visit Hanoi.

 This wouldn’t be View with a Room without me referring you to the best places to stay.
 At the risk of massively over simplifying, there really is only one hotel room worth booking; the aforementioned suite at Le Soleil.
-Enjoying 180 degree floor to ceiling city views, a roof terrace and even a circular bed, you'll feel distinctly Candy and Candy, if not a touch Austin Powers.
+Enjoying 180 degree floor to ceiling city views, a roof terrace and even a circular bed, you'll feel distinctly James Bond, if not a touch Austin Powers.

 Hanoi 7966.jpg